Eden Wedding Barn, Lake District Wedding Photographer

 All the cakes were vegan and featured a range of flavours, including red velvet, lemon, coconut and vanilla.
 They were all made by Gemma at Little Gem Cakes in Bristol.

 We couldn’t have been happier.
-We had so many guests telling us how surprised and amazed they were, as well as how inspired they felt to cook new dishes on their ‘meat-free Mondays’ and so on!
+So many guests telling us how surprised and amazed they were, as well as how inspired they felt to cook new dishes on their ‘meat-free Mondays’ and so on!
 Southcott Catering were absolute pros.

 We had Laser Clay Pigeon Shooting for everyone to try out during the receptions.
 It was so much fun!
 We both got a chance to have a go – all we can say is that a bride won!